Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Random Forest for Dynamic Prediction (RFRE.PO algorithm)

 \item[2c.]
 (Stopping criteria and prediction from the grown tree) Repeat Step 2a and 2b until one of the following hyperparameters has been met: minimum node size ($\min\{n_{w,c},c=0,1\}$) is set to $40$ in this paper) is reached, or $SSE(w)$ does not decrease any further with more branches.
 This results in a single binary decision tree.
-For each terminal node (``leaf'') of the tree $C$, predict $Y_i(t)$ by the average of the outcome for observations in leaf $C$.
-Let the prediction be $\widehat{Y}_b(\bZ_{i}(t); \hat{\btheta}_b)$, where $\widehat{\btheta}_b$ is the collection of terminal node predictions in the $b$-th tree. \end{itemize}
+For each terminal node (``leaf'') of the tree $C$, predict $P\{T_i(t)\geq \tau\}$ by the average of the outcome for observations in leaf $C$.
+Let the prediction be $\Tilde{P}_b(\bZ_{i}(t); \hat{\btheta}_b)$, where $\Tilde{\btheta}_b$ is the collection of terminal node predictions in the $b$-th tree, and $\bZ_i(t)$ is the covariate profile for subject $i$. \end{itemize}